Dart-Code/Website/_docs/settings.md

 ## dart.allowAnalytics

+**Default:** `true`.

 Whether to send analytics such as startup timings, frequency of use of features and analysis server crashes.
-Defaults to `true`.

 ## dart.analyzeAngularTemplates

+**Default:** `true`.

 Whether to enable analysis for AngularDart templates (requires the [angular_analyzer_plugin](https://github.com/dart-lang/angular_analyzer_plugin)).

 ## dart.checkForSdkUpdates

+**Default:** `true`.

 Whether to check you are using the latest version of the Dart SDK at startup.
-Defaults to `true`.

 ## dart.closingLabels

+**Default:** `true`.

 Whether to show annotations against constructor, method invocations and lists that span multiple lines.
-Defaults to `true`.

 ## dart.flutterCreateAndroidLanguage

+**Options:** `"java"` or `"kotlin"`.

-The programming language to use for Android apps (`java` or `kotlin`).
+The programming language to use for Android apps when creating new projects using the **Flutter: New Project** command.

 ## dart.flutterCreateIOSLanguage

+**Options:** `"objc"` or `"swift"`.

-The programming language to use for IOS apps (`objc` or `swift`).
+The programming language to use for IOS apps when creating new projects using the **Flutter: New Project** command.

 ## dart.flutterCreateOrganization

-Used in Java package names and as prefix in the iOS bundle identifier.
+The organization responsible for your new Flutter project, in reverse domain name notation.
+This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.

 ## dart.flutterHotReloadOnSave

+**Default:** `true`.

 Whether to automatically send a 'hot reload' request during a Flutter debug session when saving files.
-Defaults to `true`.

 ## dart.flutterSdkPath

-Override the detected Flutter SDK to allow you to run from another location.
+The location of the Flutter SDK to use.
+If blank, Dart Code will attempt to find it from the project folder, FLUTTER_ROOT environment variable and the PATH environment variable.

 ## dart.flutterSdkPaths

-If you often switch between multiple Flutter SDKs/channels, setting this option to an array of Flutter SDK folders or folders that contain multiple Flutter SDKs in sub-folders will allow fast switching by clicking the Flutter SDK version in the status bar.
+An array of strings that are either Flutter SDKs or folders that contains multiple Flutter SDKs in sub-folders.
+When set, the version number in the status bar will be clickable to quickly switch between SDKs.

 ## dart.flutterSelectDeviceWhenConnected

+**Default:** `true`.

 Whether to set newly connected devices as the current device in Flutter projects.

 ## dart.normalizeWindowsDriveLetters

+**Default:** `true`.

-Whether to force all drive letters in paths to uppercase.
+Whether to always force Windows drive letters to uppercase when interacting with other tools.
 This should reduce spurious errors from tools that are accidentally case-sensitive with Windows paths.
-Defaults to `true`.

 ## dart.openTestView

-An array to control when the test runner will automatically be displayed.
-Defaults to `["testRunStart"]`.
+**Default:** `[testRunStart]`.

+When to automatically switch focus to the test list (array to support multiple values).

 ## dart.sdkPath

-If the Dart SDK is not automatically found on your machine from your `PATH` you can enter the path to it here.
+The location of the Dart SDK to use for analyzing and executing code.
+If blank, Dart Code will attempt to find it from the PATH environment variable.
+When editing a Flutter project, the version of Dart included in the Flutter SDK is used in preference.

 ## dart.sdkPaths

-If you often switch between multiple Dart SDKs, setting this option to an array of Dart SDK folders or folders that contain multiple Dart SDKs in sub-folders will allow fast switching by clicking the Dart SDK version in the status bar.
+An array of strings that are either Dart SDKs or folders that contains multiple Dart SDKs in sub-folders.
+When set, the version number in the status bar will be clickable to quickly switch between SDKs.

 ## dart.showIgnoreQuickFixes

+**Default:** `false`.

 Whether to show quick fixes for ignoring hints and lints.
-Defaults to `false`.

 ## dart.showTodos

+**Default:** `true`.

 Whether to show TODOs in the Problems list.
-Defaults to `true`.

 # Resource Scoped Settings